- As low as $455/Night

 Summons the expression of really refined Ante-Bellum experience with all modern amenities.
 In the kitchen appreciate the timeless La CornueFe gas oven and cooktop range from Saint-Ouen l'Aumone, France served by a whisper peaceful, made in the USA Vent-a-hood.
 Here you can celebrate the glorious culinary traditions of the Old World using only top-of-the-line All-Clad cookware and silverware.
 Stemless red and white wine glasses were not overlooked.
 All coffee mugs, and glasses are made of clear insulated glass along with the serving plates, salad plates and bowls so rest assured every item is shining.
 Tidy up after a meal using the stainless bridge faucet in the farmhouse porcelain sink.
 All items are stored using efficient Rev-a-shelf hardware to home the spices, cutlery, flatware and accessories.
 Of course, the cabinetry ,kitchen island and 8 foot tall barn doors are hand made on-site using only heart pine sourced during the remodel of the home, from the home.

-Crystal-clear Samsung high-definition 4k intelligent T.V. with Xfinity cable.
+Crystal-clear Samsung high-definition 4k intelligent TV with Xfinity cable.
 Netflix, Amazon video, and Hulu are intuitively available at the touch of the remote and are complimentary.

 The bathroom is tiled using the original re-purposed slate from Vermont dating back to when the home was constructed by shipwrights in 1851.
 The original standing-seam tin front porch roofing was salvaged and is applied to the wall as the backsplash to the hand-made heart pine vanity with hand-hammered nickel-plated vessel sink.
 The bathroom features a slate-tiled walk-in shower with Kohler rain-head showers.
 The water closets were sourced from Kent, England to provide a period feel from the Old-World.

 In every bedroom , I provide you with a sound machine as well as intelligent-charging stations for your electronic devices.
-Appreciate the combination of cypress ship-lap wood walls and heart pine throughout.
+Savor the combination of cypress ship-lap wood walls and heart pine throughout.
 Most, if not all, heart pine material used dates back to roughly the year 1600.

 Outdoor-